fs/phoenix-base/README.md

 ## Testing

-Hound tests require phantomjs started in WebDriver mode:
+Hound tests require chrome driver started in headless mode.

-`phantomjs --wd`
+If you are using CI tools like [Semaphore](http://www.semaphoreci.com), it is already preinstalled.

 ## Credits